-How to Tell if You're Pregnant
+How to Tell If You Are Pregnant

 Does your body seem to be changing in ways you can’t quite explain?
 Are you nauseated, fatigued, and experiencing killer mood swings, but not sure why?
 There is a chance you could be pregnant.
 For some women these are welcome changes, maybe even long anticipated.
 But for others, unexpected is an understatement.
 First things first, it’s important to find out if you really are pregnant.

-Pregnancy vs. PMS
+Pregnancy Symptoms vs. PMS

 Everything from backaches to frequent urination is cited as symptoms of pregnancy.
 Many of these signs can be caused by conditions other than pregnancy, like menstruation for example.
 With a large number of pregnancy indicators mirroring the symptoms of menstruation, it can sometimes be tough to tell the difference.
 Timing is everything!
 As much as we all hate the task of tracking that pesky period, it is important!
 Having period symptoms when it isn’t time for menstruation is a big red flag that you could, in fact, be experiencing pregnancy symptoms.

-The Symptoms
+The Symptoms of Pregnancy

 The American Pregnancy Association states that the three most common symptoms women note when they suspect they could be pregnant are a missed period, nausea, and tender breasts or discolored areolas.
 Additional indicators include frequent urination, spotting, abdominal cramps, fatigue, morning sickness, sensitivities to certain smells, mood swings, elevated temperature, odorless white vaginal discharge, food cravings, acne and darkening pigmentation to the midline abdomen.